top of page

 SPO MUZZLE LAW

-Hungary has adopted a turbocharged foreign agents law, aimed at discrediting and harassing civil society, independent journalism, and opposition parties under the pretext of safeguarding Hungary's sovereignty from foreign interference.
-Among others, the law has created a Sovereign Protection Authority, headed by a propagandist for the ruling Fidesz party.
+A turbocharged foreign agents law aimed at discrediting and harassing civil society, independent journalism, and opposition parties under the pretext of safeguarding Hungary's sovereignty.
+The law has created a Sovereign Protection Office (SPO), headed by a propagandist of the ruling Fidesz party.

-The SPO is lashing out at virtually everyone who threatens the country’s leadership grip on power.
-It's scrutinizing former opposition MEPs' voting behaviors, Orbán's main opposition challenger, and the country's leading anti-corruption NGOs.
+Virtually everyone who threatens the country’s leadership grip on power.
+The SPO is scrutinizing former opposition MEPs' voting behaviors, Orbán's main opposition challenger, and the country's leading anti-corruption NGOs.

-The European Commission launched an infringement procedure against Hungary which has reached its judicial phase as the European Commission referred Hungary to the Court of Justice of the European Union.
+The European Commission initiated an infringement procedure against Hungary, now referred to the Court of Justice of the European Union.

 background